 What is a Counselling Order?

-The Family Violence Protection Act (2008) enables a Magistrate to require to attend Counselling when making a final order in favour of an AFM.
+The Family Violence Protection Act (2008) enables a Magistrate to require to attend counselling when making a Final Order in favour of an Affected Family Member (AFM).

-The Magistrate upon reading the report may then order the respondent to attend counselling (in connection with family violence).
-One such course of counselling is the Mens Behaviour Change course.
+The Magistrate, upon reading the report may then order the respondent to attend counselling (in connection with family violence).
+One such course of counselling is the Men’s Behaviour Change course, provided by various providers.

-In matters where the Court has jurisdiction, a counselling might be made pursuant to s.127 –
+In matters where the Court has jurisdiction, a Counselling Order might be made pursuant to s.127 –

 (a) to provide for a relevant court to make orders to assess the eligibility of certain respondents for counselling; and